CaitHRobinson/private-rental-efficiency/README.md

 [Clean](): How to clean and process the EPC data for analysis

-[Cluster](https://github.com/CaitHRobinson/private-rental-efficiency/tree/main/cluster): How to carry out k-means clustering to derive your final classification.
+[Cluster](https://github.com/CaitHRobinson/private-rental-efficiency/tree/main/cluster): How to carry out k-means clustering to derive the final classification

 [Context](): How to contextualise clusters using socio-demographic data